ChoiceCoin/Solana-Compliance/Software/Readme.md

 # Problem

-However, regualtors nor legislators have any incentive to create clear rules or guidance for innovative or decentralized markets.
+However, regulators nor legislators have any incentive to create clear rules or guidance for innovative or decentralized markets.
 As a result, asset creators are in a difficult position, where there are only two ways they can follow the law.
 The first is to spend a fortune and wait years to register assets with the SEC, regardless of whether or not the asset is actually a security.
 The second way to follow the law is to engineer assets which are not securities and therefore not within the SEC's jurisdiction.
 However, for many, there is a lack of clarity in defining or understanding which digital assets are securities and which digital assets are not securities.

 # Solution